Bangladesh prime minister resigns as deadly anti-government rallies grip nation | KRDO

 ™ & © 2024 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

 Journalist Tanbirul Miraj Ripon reported from Dhaka and CNN’s Isaac Yee from Hong Kong.
-CNN’s Manveena Suri and Esha Mitra contributed reporting.
+CNN’s Manveena Suri, Esha Mitra, Lucas Lilieholm, Michael Conte and Sophia Saifi contributed reporting.